 - Flight instructor

 A graduate program in aeronautical science prepares students to advance into management or teaching positions within the industry.
 Job titles for a graduate of this program include:

 - Aviation manager

 - Aerospace consultant

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), aerospace engineers are among the highest paid engineers, with a median annual salary of $105,380 in 2014.
-Employment opportunities in this field are projected to increase at a rate of 7% from 2012-2022, which is slower than the average of all occupations at 11% for that time period.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), aerospace engineers are among the highest paid engineers, with a median annual salary of $107,830 in 2015.
+Employment opportunities in this field are projected to decrease at a rate of 2% from 2014-2024.

 Continuing Education Information